blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

 This means that we have to relax the provider quota guarantees that we have in Nodepool today.
 As a counter-measure we can calculate needed quota when assigning a request to a provider as well as on the provider level before actually acquiring resources.
-Additionally we can handled quota errors gracefully by re-assigning the node to a different provider.
+Additionally we can handle quota errors gracefully by re-assigning the node to a different provider.

 Rate limiting in Nodepool today works based on a rate-limiter with the